mikepan/GameEngineBook/text/07-Scripting.md

 You can learn Python in a week with this book.
 You can also find it as an e-book, which is useful for searching quickly.
 Try to get the newest edition of the book you can find.
 Different Python series (2.x, 3.x) have certain particularities you don't want to have to deal with.

-\*\*\* Begin Note

-Before Buying a Book
+>**Before Buying a Book**
+>

-If you are going to buy a Python book, be aware of its target audience.
+>If you are going to buy a Python book, be aware of its target audience.
 Some books are written for people with absolutely no previous knowledge in programming languages, while others assume otherwise.
 And make sure the book covers the Python version that is included in Blender (at the time of writing, Python 3.2).

-\*\*\* End Note

 _Yo Frankie!
 DVD www.yofrankie.org_